 Open May 18 to October 15

-Please note that season start and end dates are weather dependent.
+Please note that exact season start and end dates are weather dependent.
 Visitors should contact the park if planning a visit around those dates.

 Free admission for youth, 17 and under.
 Other fees still apply.